yyl29/CV/README.md

 Project                                       | Description
 ----------------------------------------------|---------------------------
-[FairMuse](https://github.com/yyl29/fairMuse) | A music streaming service with Angular fronted and Rails API.
-Built in just under two weeks by a team of 5 as final project at Makers Academy.
+[FairMuse](https://github.com/yyl29/fairMuse) | A music streaming service with Angular frontend and Rails API.
+Built in just under two weeks by a team of 5 as the final project at Makers Academy.
 [Chitter](https://github.com/yyl29/chitter-challenge) | A simple Twitter clone.
 Built in Ruby with Sinatra as a solo weekend challenge in Week 4.
 [Airport](https://github.com/yyl29/airport_challenge) | A command line airport control system built with Ruby and Rspec.
 My first ever solo TDD project!